bioinfo-ucsd/BISB-Bootcamp-2022/website/covid-bootcamp-procedure.md

 If after answering the screening questions you have a yellow thumb, you will be required to mask indoors and outdoors and we will have you eat outside.

-If you have a red thumb, UCSD Health Testing Support Line will call you or yyou can call them (619-543-8260).
+If you have a red thumb, UCSD Health Testing Support Line will call you or you can call them (619-543-8260).
 Please email/discord message/text the bootcamp instructors and we will provide zoom links to participate remotely if you are feeling up to attending.